-This summer, our oldest daughter led our family through a systematic cleaning out and reorganizing of every drawer and file and nook and cranny of our home.
-At her urging, we poured through years of accumulated memorabilia.
-We culled and purged, and in the process I came across long-forgotten notes and cards from old friends.
+This summer, our oldest daughter led our family through a cleaning out and reorganizing of every drawer and file and nook and cranny of our home.
+At her urging, we poured through years of accumulated memorabilia, and in the process I came across long-forgotten notes and cards from old friends.

 One of those notes, from one of my dearest and oldest, held a long-hidden treasure — a photocopied slip of a poem she said I’d actually given to her many years earlier.
 I didn’t remember the moment or the poem, but as I read with eyes now decades more mature, I wished I’d memorized the truth-fortifying words all those years ago.
 With each phrase, I marveled again at God’s attentive and unwavering care for His children.